davidbp/PyDay_2024_BCN/1_solving_the_problem/README.md

 # Action plan

 1. Get the dataset
+   * Use the Kaggle API or download it directly

-2. Understand it and prepare it
+2. Understand the dataset and prepare it for the next steps
     1. Study if is a balance problem or not
     2. Study of missing values and outliers and their treatment (not today)
     3. Feature engineering (standarization, creation of new variables, ...)